exercism/python/concepts/recursion/about.md

 ```

-You may find that a tail call may be easier to reason through than a recursive call that is not a tail call.
+You may find a tail call even easier to reason through than a recursive call that is not a tail call.
 However, it is always important when using recursion to know that there will not be so many iterations that the stack will overflow.

 ## Recursion Limits in Python